 French Crop with Straight Bang

-Men who want to rock a truly contemporary look should look no further than this Korean men hairstyle.
-Its minimalistic faded sides go awesomely with a bit spiky top.
-By the way, a light stubble will be a good finish for Asian hairstyles men choose today, especially for this idea.
+This Korean men hairstyle go awesomely with a bit spiky top.
+A light stubble will be a good finish for Asian hairstyle.

 ADVERTISEMENT